flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-Tools for defining and concretizing generics with both ordered and unbound sequences
+Defining and concretizing generics with both ordered and unsized sequences

 Introduced in Python 3.11 (PEP 646)